 (I) failure timely to pay taxes owed after the date of the order for relief or to file tax returns due after the date of the order for relief;

 (J) failure to file a disclosure statement, or to file or confirm a plan, within the time fixed by this title or by order of the court;

 (K) failure to pay any fees or charges required under chapter 123 of title 28;

 (L) revocation of an order of confirmation under section 1144;

 (M) inability to effectuate substantial consummation of a confirmed plan;

 (N) material default by the debtor with respect to a confirmed plan;

 (O) termination of a confirmed plan by reason of the occurrence of a condition specified in the plan; and

 Renee is a writer with a history in bankruptcy law and finance.
 She previously served as a law clerk for the Hon.
 James E. Shapiro for the Eastern District of Wisconsin.
 She practiced bankruptcy law and litigation prior to transitioning into finance.
 She now writes full time.

-PUBLIC NOTICE OF UCC SALE: Deerpath Plaza in Lake Forest, IL
+PUBLIC NOTICE OF UCC SALE: 225 Deerpath Investors LLC

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.